jupyter-server/jupyter-scheduler/docs/contributors/index.md

 #### Python package

 This extension can be distributed as Python packages.
-All of the Python packaging instructions in the `pyproject.toml` file to wrap your extension in a Python package.
+The Python packaging instructions in the `pyproject.toml` file can wrap your extension in a Python package.
 Before generating a package, we first need to install `build`.

 ```bash
 pip install build twine tbump
 ```

-Make sure you have checked out the `main` branch updated from remote.
+Check out your local `main` branch and keep it up to date with the remote version.

 ```bash
 git checkout main